As a breastfeeding mom, there are things you shouldn’t do, take or apply on your skin – especially using retinol while breastfeeding.

 For treating severe acne popular isotretinoin called Absorica is used.
 Mothers who are breastfeeding should not use the drug during nursing and up to a month after treatment is complete, as it is strongly advised against.
-Isotretinoin belongs to category L5 lactation risk or should be used for breastfeeding.

 Before considering taking these medicinal products, consult your doctor first.

-Retinol is a much less effective prescription-strength retinoid that falls within the category of non-prescription retinoids.
+Retinol is a less effective prescription-strength to retinoid that falls within the category of non-prescription retinoids.
 Creams and serums that are formulated to reduce fine lines, dark spots, and wrinkles widely contain retinol.
 It can improve your skin tone and boost the production of collagen in the skin.

 3. Essential oils

 Essential oils are highly concentrated substances extracted from plants.
 It is therapeutic, good for your skin when moderately used.
 However, higher doses are detrimental to your baby’s safety.
 Therefore, use with caution, if required while pregnant.

 4. Chemical sunscreens